 - Department approval, usually the Chair

 The Library provides several tools to select items for purchase and to find complete information, including Books in Print, Choice, and Resources for College Libraries (RCLweb).
-Departments are encouraged to spread their orders between July 1st and the order deadline in March.
+Departments are encouraged to spread their orders between July 1st and the order deadline, which is in March on the Friday after spring break.
 Although "rush" requests will be expedited, please allow ample time for items to be received and processed.
 Books that are on order appear in the Library Catalog (CLIC) with the call number XX.